LeoMaurice/LeoMaurice/README.md

 # 🐈 About Me :
 🧑‍💼 Statistician and data scientist at Dares, Statistics department of the French Labour Ministery.
-Working on Health data and labour conditions.
-Using the *Conditions de Travail* survey and *SNDS* data (Medical consumption administrative data from French Social Security).
+Working on labour conditions impacts on health using the *Conditions de Travail* survey and *SNDS* data (Medical consumption administrative data from French Social Security).

 🏢 Member of @InseeFr civil servants.